Effective Outcomes-Based Youth Work

 • 💡Include a reflective diary or log in your evidence portfolio; assessors expect to see honest, critical self-evaluation, not just success stories.

-• 💡Use real examples from your practice to illustrate theories.
-For instance, when discussing youth participation, describe a specific time you involved young people in planning an activity and the outcome.
-This shows application, not just recall.
+• 💡Use specific examples from your own practice to illustrate theoretical points.
+For instance, when discussing equality, describe a time you adapted an activity for a young person with a disability and what you learned.

 Common Mistakes